- Optimizely Web Experimentation

 www.atticandbutton.us are included.

-You can target an entire category of pages by including the directory that appears in their URL:
+You can target an entire category of pages by including the directory that displays in their URL:

 In this example, all strings that include the string

-With substring match, you can also target a certain parameter anywhere it appears:
+With substring match, you can also target a certain parameter anywhere it displays:

 In this example, all the strings that include the string